Important Information RE: Travel to countries affected by Ebola

 Make sure that you are prepared.
-In the past, Manulife issued a plastic insurance card to all members with the relevant information which is now only available online.
+Download and print your personal Manulife insurance card with the relevant information.
 You are encouraged to gather all important information concerning your health insurance coverage before you leave at Information for your healthcare provider.

 Keep all receipts of expenses made on the trip to be eligible for reimbursement.
 Check webpage for further details at Expense reimbursement

 How to choose the best seat: (refer to SeatGuru.com)

 - On a short trip, you may want an aisle seat near the front of the plane so you can debark as quickly as possible upon arrival